Edu58/Edu58/README.md

 ## Hi there 👋
 ## I'm Edwin
+- 🍀 Currently learning Java, Spring & Spring Boot
 - 👯 I’m looking to collaborate on Flask or Django Projects.
-- 💬 Ask me about web development using Python and Angular.
+- 💬 Ask me about web development using Django.
 - 📫 How to reach me: mail at edumuriithi58@gmail.com

 ## Active On :